AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 To effectively manage your credit consumption:

 1. **Understand** the credit consumpton associated with each activity.
-Check the [Real-Time CDP Collaboration Product Description](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html){target=_blank} for a table of collaboration credits used per activity.
+Check the [Real-Time CDP Collaboration product description](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html){target=_blank} for a table of collaboration credits used per activity.
 2. **Monitor regularly**: Check your activity dashboard frequently to understand usage patterns.
 3. **Track by connection**: Use the connection name to identify which partnerships are consuming the most credits.